Andre Hal: 2016

-The Houston Texans finished top of their division with a 9–7 record for the second consecutive season.
+The Texans finished top of their division with a 9–7 record for the second consecutive season.
 Defensive coordinator Romeo Crennel opted to start Hal at starting free safety over Corey Moore for the playoffs and the Texans went on to defeat the Oakland Raiders 27–14 in the AFC Wildcard Game.
 On January 14, 2017, Hal recorded six combined tackles, two pass deflections, and intercepted a pass Tom Brady during a 34–16 loss at the New England Patriots in the AFC Divisional Round.

 2017

 Hal entered training camp slated as the starting free safety and saw minimal competition from Corey Moore, K. J. Dillon, and Eddie Pleasant.
 Defensive coordinator Mike Vrabel named Hal the starting free safety to start the regular season, along with strong safety Corey Moore.

 On August 31, 2017, the Houston Texans signed Hal to a three-year, $15 million contract extension with $7 million guaranteed.